upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/bioamp-exg-pill/index.rst

 Arduino UNO & Nano, Adafruit QtPy, STM32 Blue Pill, BeagleBone Black, and Raspberry Pi Pico, to name just a few.
 It also works with any dedicated ADC, like the Texas Instruments ADS1115 and ADS131M0x, among others.

+.. note:: It is recommended to use Arduino UNO R4 while recording biopotential signals since it has 14-bit ADC and can record the signals much accurately.

 .. image:: ../../../media/bioamp-exg-pill.*
     :align: center